johanhelsing/bevy_pancam/README.md

 - Click and drag to move the camera
 - Scroll to zoom
-- Keep Keyboard buttons pushed to move the camera
+- Hold keyboard buttons to move the camera

 ## Usage